-To address the deficiencies noted above, we continue to recommend that the Deputy Chief Financial Officer and the Principal Deputy Assistant Secretary for Employment and Training:
+To address the deficiencies noted above, we recommend that the Deputy Chief Financial Officer and the Assistant Secretary for Employment and Training:

-- Design and implement controls over their respective estimates to ensure management's review of the estimates are performed at a sufficient level of detail, including reviews of the methodology, relevance and reliability of the underlying data, and assumptions used to develop the estimates; - Maintain documentation of the reviews performed to assess the reasonableness of the methodology, underlying data, and assumptions used to develop the estimates that is sufficiently detailed to evidence the specific items reviewed, analysis performed, and conclusions reached; and - 3.
-Design and implement controls to timely reconcile the state monthly financial summary report to the financial statements and determine the appropriate accounting treatment for adjustments.
+- Design and implement controls over their respective estimates to ensure management's review of the estimates are performed at a sufficient level of detail, and includes the review of the methodology, relevance and reliability of the underlying data, and assumptions used to develop the estimates; - Maintain documentation of the reviews performed to assess the reasonableness of the methodology, underlying data, and assumptions used to develop the estimates that is sufficiently detailed to evidence the specific items reviewed, analysis performed, and conclusions reached; and - 3.
+Update DOL's policies and procedures to provide sufficient details on the performance of the reconciliation of the SWAs monthly financial summary report to the general ledger, including the required level of precision.